Rei-SwitchBot/faq/en-us/Plug & Plug Mini.md

 7. Please log in to the back-end system of the router and check if it is running any MAC filter or access control functions.
 If it is, please disable those functions, as they will forbid you from connecting a HomeKit device.
 Please try to disable any MAC filter or access control functions on the router before adding the HomeKit device.

 8. If the QR-Code on the HomeKit device is not working, please enter the HomeKit setup code manually.
-If it keeps sending the alert that the HomeKit setup code is incorrect or the QR-Code has been lost, please submit a feedback request on the profile page on the SwitchBot App.
-The support team will help you resolve this.

 ![Image](https://support.switch-bot.com/hc/article_attachments/26002275624343)